0xAskar/flipsdocs/docs/Home/Rankings.md

 ## Overview

-The Flips Research page is dedicated to revealing deeper on-chain insights about projects that isn't intuitvely understood from marketplaces.
+The Rankings page is dedicated to revealing deeper on-chain insights about projects that isn't intuitvely understood from marketplaces.
 The goal here is to uncover deeper analytics about projects.